dnkmmr69420/nix-with-selinux/README.md

 # Nix package manager on Fedora with selinux enabled

+I moved all of my nix stuff to [This](https://github.com/dnkmmr69420/nix-installer-scripts)

 This page is for the nix selinux installers.
 Click [here](https://github.com/dnkmmr69420/nix-installers) to go to the main page.
 The regular installer makes a backup of the default of nix in /opt/nb just like the installers here.
 There are commands to run the nix with selinux installers on the [main nix installers page](https://github.com/dnkmmr69420/nix-installers) too